0xthelaughingman/ChromeExtensionTutorial/1 - Overriding getUserMedia/README.md

         [FIXED] This was due to the requestAnimationFrame() callback timer being suspended in those cases.
         Solution: Use a timer that bypasses the suspension/halt.
 In this case, a Timer based on AudioContext.
     * Make the hidden canvas dimensions dynamic as well, based on the video stream resolution.

-# Step 2 - Chrome-Extension:
-* we have a manifest file from which we are loading our script.
-* if user has our extension installed, it will load our script to takeOver the camera.

-Steps to install this project as your chrome extension:
-1. clone or download this project.
-2. Open the Extension Management page by navigating to chrome://extensions.
-3. The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.
-4. Enable Developer Mode by clicking the toggle switch next to Developer mode.
-5. Click the LOAD UNPACKED button and select this directory.
-TO DO:
-Make this extension available in web-store.